 I recall the religion major that fell short now, and the topic that derailed it, following some comments that NT (Tom) Wright made to Justin Brierley on the podcast, Ask NT Wright Anything (episode #8, I believe).

 I chose the topic, of course, but I felt I bit off more than I could chew.
-It turns out that there may be another reason the topic was so difficult for me, a new believer at the time.
+It turns out there may be good reason the topic was so difficult for me, a new believer at the time.
 NT Wright sheds some light on the subject.

 NT Wright calls inerrancy a “systematical oddity”, in that the term and concept, inerrancy, is nowhere found in the Bible.
-How did the doctrine of biblical inerrancy arise if it isn’t in the Bible?
+One might wonder, then, how did the doctrine of biblical inerrancy arise if it isn’t in the Bible?

 “When the risen Jesus, in Matthew 28, talked about authority, he doesn’t say, ‘All authority in heaven and on earth is given to the books and chapters that you go off and write,’ he says, ‘It is all given to Me!’”

 The authority of the Bible is something more complicated than inerrancy suggests.
 God gave Jesus authority, and Jesus, by His Spirit, equipped people to write things that would enable them to do what God wants them to do.

-Certainly, we should have legitimate concern about protecting “sound doctrine” and keeping heresy out of the church, but I suspect that what we consider to be doctrine goes beyond what Paul was thinking in the first century.
+Certainly, we should have legitimate concern about protecting “sound doctrine” and keeping heresy out of the church, just as Paul was, but I suspect that what we consider to be doctrine goes beyond what Paul was thinking of doctrine in the first century.
 Remember that Paul endeavored to know only Christ, and him crucified, in his letter to the Corinthians.

 This is also not to say that truth changes and deviates from what has been revealed and preserved in the Scripture that we have.
 But, truth is not as rigid as we like to make it in our relentless quest for certainty.

 We have not come to a mountain that can be touched….
 But we have come to the city of the living God.
 (Hebrews 12:18, 22) We no longer worship on this mountain or that one; we worship in spirit and truth.
 (John 4:24)

 Considering the history of the development of the concept of inerrancy, we can appreciate how it came to be.
 The Reformation established the prime authority of Scripture.
 The rationalist movement threatened to undo that prime authority.
-So, the concept of inerrancy was developed in response, to attempt to preserve the authority in terms that a rationalist might accept.
+So, the concept of inerrancy was developed in response, to attempt to preserve the authority of Scripture in terms that a rationalist might accept.

-But there is a danger in developing our worldviews in reaction to the views of the predominant world views (the “spirit of the age”).
-The danger is that we take our eyes off of the Scripture that is our guide, and we develop our views in contrast to the world.
+But there is a danger in establishing doctrine in reaction to the predominant world views of particular periods of time (the “spirit of the age”).
+The danger is that we take our eyes off the Scripture that is our guide, and we develop our views in contrast to the world.